IvanReyesO7/IvanReyesO7/README.md

 <h1 align="center">Hello, world!</h1>

-My name is Ivan and I'm a Software Engineer based in Tokyo.<br>
+My name is Ivan.<br>
-Currently working on developing my carreer as a dev in Japan.<br>
+Currently working as a Software Engineer in Japan.<br>
 Passionate about technology, languages, and geography.

 ## Languages and tools I am using most of the times